What is Freedom Aquatics?

 Yes, The tech suit restrictions, proposed by the Age Group Development Committee, will go into effect for 12-and-under swimmers beginning September 1, 2020.
 Below are complete lists of the suits that will be restricted for athletes 12 and under, and then a list of those tech suits that will be allowed for athletes 12 and under:

-I understand that Freedom Aquatics has switched to a monthly payment program.
-Why the change and can you please explain the details?
+I understand that Freedom Aquatics utilizes a quarterly payment program.
+Can you please explain the details?

 SWIM MEET & ENTRY PROCEDURES